protocol/nft-website/docs/tutorial/batch-minting.md

 ### Event tickets example

-To give you an example of minting event tickets as NFTs.
-As we sell the tickets, we do not necessarily want to mint each token for each sale.
+Let's take a look at an example: minting event tickets as NFTs.
+As we sell the tickets, we do not necessarily want to mint each token for each sale and pay individual gas.
 We may have a tiny server to keep track of who bought the tickets and mint them all just before the event.

 Here is an implementation: